addthis/MetricCatcher/README.md

 ## License

 MetricCatcher is released under the Apache License Version 2.0.
+See [Apache](http://www.apache.org/licenses/LICENSE-2.0) or the LICENSE file in this distribution for details

 ## Bugs & so forth